Rub4l1to/sngular_technical_test/README.md

 - The functionality of the "Request" button in the top-right corner of the library will be implemented as a basic informational modal rather than a complex form, given the limited time.

+## Time Allocation

+- Project setup and structure (**15 minutes**): I start by initializing the Next.js project with TypeScript, then I set up the basic folder and file structure to organize components, pages, and utilities.

+- Main page (**45 minutes**): I build out the main library interface, adding a search bar along with the Featured and Trending sections.
+I also place a request button in the interface.

+- Modals (**60 minutes**): I create individual modal components for each asset type (KPI, Data Visualization, etc.) and connect them to the main library page for easy access.

+- Refinement and documentation (**30 minutes**): Finally, I add some basic styling to enhance the interface and go through the code to document key decisions, adding this information to the README as well.

 For any questions or feedback on this project, feel free to contact me.